Thomas Sowell: Education

 Sowell has written about education throughout his career.
 He has argued for the need for reform of the school system in the United States.
-In his latest book, Charter Schools and Their Enemies (2020), Sowell compares the educational outcomes of school children educated at charter schools with those at conventional public schools.
+In his book Charter Schools and Their Enemies (2020), Sowell compares the educational outcomes of school children educated at charter schools with those at conventional public schools.
 In his research, Sowell first explains the need and his methodology for choosing comparable students—both ethnically and socioeconomically—before listing his findings.
 He presents the case that charter schools on the whole do significantly better in terms of educational outcomes than conventional schools.

-Sowell argues that many U.S. schools are failing children; contends that "indoctrination" has taken the place of proper education; and argues that teachers' unions have promoted harmful education policies.
+Sowell argues that many U.S. schools are failing children, contends that "indoctrination" has taken the place of proper education, and argues that teachers' unions have promoted harmful education policies.
 Sowell contends that many schools have become monopolies for educational bureaucracies.

 In his book Education: Assumptions Versus History (1986), Sowell analyzes the state of education in U.S. schools and universities.
-In particular, he examines the experiences of blacks and other ethnic groups in the American education system and identifies the factors and patterns behind both success and failure.
+In particular, he examines the experiences of blacks and other ethnic groups in the American education system, and identifies the factors and patterns behind both success and failure.